 Reads in a clear, logical, not overly complex manner.

-Identifies if the options are presented fairly and without subtle coercion.
+Identifies the options are fairly and without subtle coercion.

 Includes appropriate referrals to external resources, definitions, disclosures, and visualization tools.

+[The LTC Task Force?
+The RBO Subgroup?]
 RECOMMENDS that state regulators adapt the checklist to reflect their state regulations, laws, or statutes and adopt when reviewing filed Long-Term Care Insurance RBO Communications.

 CALLS ON all insurance companies to consider the checklist when developing reduced benefit option policyholder communications in the event of a rate increase.